9 Comforting Bible Verses For When You Lose a Pet

 The wolf will live with the lamb, the leopard will lie down with the goat, the calf and the lion and the yearling together; and a little child will lead them.
 The cow will feed with the bear, their young will lie down together, and the lion will eat straw like the ox.
 The infant will play near the cobra's den, and the young child will put its hand into the viper's nest.
 They will neither harm nor destroy on all my holy mountain, for the earth will be filled with the knowledge of the Lord as the waters cover the sea.

-These verses from the Old Testament paint a picture of a harmonious existence in which animals of all types live together happily in peace alongside humans; it references a world not burdened with sin.
+These verses from the Old Testament paint a picture of a harmonious existence in which animals of all types live together happily in peace alongside humans.
+In God's idyllic world, all animals — and by proxy, all pets — are welcomed into his kingdom.
+So your lizards, geckos, tarantulas, ferrets, and more will all have eternal harmony according to the Bible.

 Genesis 1:30

-This is God speaking in this verse about creation, and how He granted "the breath of life" to animals - the same "breath of life" He grants Adam in Genesis 2:7.
+In this verse from Genesis, God is speaking about creation and how he granted "the breath of life" to animals — the same "breath of life" that he grants Adam in Genesis 2:7.
+You can extrapolate from this that all animals have souls and thus have the ability to ascend through the pearly gates.

 Revelation 5:13